 - Presenting aggregated statistics to users, for example about average absence rates.

-If you’re not happy with your information being anonymised and used for this purpose, you can opt out.
+If you’re not happy with your information being anonymised and used for these purposes, you can opt out.

 If you agree to answer additional research questions that we present on behalf of one or more of our public health partners, your answers will be passed on anonymously to those public health partners.
 Your answers will also be stored by Studybugs to make it quicker for you to answer similar questions in future and to help improve Studybugs (see below).